-Sara Jordenö is an award-winning visual artist and documentary filmmaker who makes projects with and about communities.
+Sara Jordenö is an award-winning visual artist, documentary filmmaker and educator who makes projects with and about communities.
+Sara is an Assistant Professor in the Department of Film, Animation and Video at Rhode Island School of Design.
 Her feature documentary KIKI, which premiered in the US documentary competition at the Sundance Film Festival in 2016, has since been shown at over 80 film festivals on six continents, and was released in theaters in the US by IFC Sundance Selects, in UK by Picturehouse and in Sweden by Folkets Bio.
 KIKI, which is co-written with community leader Twiggy Pucci Garcon and produced by Story and Hard Working Movies, was awarded the Teddy Award for Best Documentary Film at the Berlin International Film Festival, the Kathleen Bryan Edwards Award for Human Rights at Full Frame Documentary Festival, among other awards.
 For KIKI, Jordenö was a nominee for the 2017 Film Independent Spirit Truer Than Fiction Award.
 In 2016 she was named by Variety and EFP as one of "Ten Women Filmmakers to Watch."

 Christopher Thomas is a Demography Fellow at the CUNY Institute for Demographic Research and a doctoral student in Criminal Justice at the CUNY Graduate Center and John Jay College of Criminal Justice.